• Skip to primary navigation

 How to store Chicken Chasseur

 If you make a big batch of this Chicken Chasseur and you’d like to store it, there is no problem there.
-This chicken can be placed in an airtight container and stored in the refrigerator for up to 3 days OR you could freeze for up to 2 months.
-When you’re ready to eat it, then remove from the freezer the night before and let it thaw in a fridge overnight.
+This chicken can be placed in an airtight container and stored in the refrigerator for up to 3 days, OR you could freeze for up to 2 months.
+When you’re ready to eat it, then remove it from the freezer the night before and let it thaw in a fridge overnight.

 Equipment Needed to Make French Hunter’s Chicken